router-resources/Router-Protocol-iDappathhon-Project-Ideas/README.md

 **How to Participate**

-To participate in the iDappathon, visit the official iDappathon website: [iDappathon Details](https://dorahacks.io/hackathon/router-idaapathon/detail).
+To participate in the iDappathon, visit [this website](https://dorahacks.io/hackathon/router-idaapathon/detail).
 There you will find all the necessary information, including registration instructions, submission guidelines, and important dates.

 **Why Participate?**